-- Their resume spans three decades, while yours spans two years.
+- Their resume covers three decades, while yours spans just two years

-- Their white hair signals wisdom, and you’re decades younger.
+- Their white hair signals wisdom, while you’re decades younger

-- They drive an expensive sports car, while you ride the bus to the office.
+- They drive a swanky sports car, while you take the bus to work

-Now think about this.
-Would you fear expressing your ideas to a room full of first-graders?
-Probably not.
+Now, think about this.
+Would you be afraid to express your ideas to a room full of first-graders?
+Probably not!

 The fear of getting posterized in the NBA

-Have you noticed some NBA players never get posterized?
-I’m talking about getting dunked on.
+Ever noticed that some NBA players never get dunked on?